From John Doyle of the Globe and Mail:

 But the good reviews for MVP suggest something else.
 The series is doing well because it’s vaguely different.
 It doesn’t feel like a copy of a U.S. show so it’s got a freshness and appealing zip to it.
 Ironically, I suspect that’s precisely why MVP was never a big hit in Canada – most viewers expect soapy Canadian drama to look and feel like a show made in Hollywood.
 And at that point, I give up.
 It’s all too complicated.
 There are validation issues and self-esteem issues too complex for me.”
 Read more.

-One Response to “In the news: Pop psychology of the TV racket”
+One thought on “In the news: Pop psychology of the TV racket”